tgvashworth/jquery.cookieConsent/README.md

 # jquery.cookieConsent

-Drop-in jQuery plugin for implied to consent to the EU Cookie directive.
+Drop-in jQuery plugin for implied consent to the EU Cookie directive (UK implementation).

 Compliance in one file and `$.cookieConsent()`.